For immediate live help try me at my video chat room below!

 that apparently has Aps for the likes of Iphones etc.

 to control Ham rigs etc remotely.

-The least expensive Microphones (typically $5 to $10)
+The least expensive (typically under $2) Mic1

-are also the type of mikes that work best with most all
+examples, and are also the type of mikes that work best with most all

 PC sound cards.
 They are of the Condenser types,

 sometimes called Electric.
 Please do not confuse these

 with piezoelectric or crystal types which (among other